Domain Boundaries in a Metallic Distortive Polar Metal: Abstract

 \section{Abstract}

 {Polar metals are an underexplored material class combining two properties that are typically incompatible, namely a polar crystal structure and reasonable electrical conductivity.
-While intriguing given that metals favor centrosymmetry, these materials also exhibit potential functional properties relevant to memory, optoelectronic, catalytic, and other applications.
-The distortive polar metal (DPM) subclass forms through a centrosymmetry-lifting phase transformation into a polar crystal structure.
+These intriguing materials offer a unique combination of properties, potentially relevant to optoelectronics, catalysis, memory devices, among other applications.
+The distortive polar metal (DPM) subclass forms through a symmetry-lifting phase transformation into a non-centrosymmetric polar crystal structure.
 In the process, domains with uniform geometric polar directions form, oftentimes separated by domain boundaries with polarity discontinuities arranged in “charged” head-to-head (H-H) or tail-to-tail (T-T) morphologies.
 To date, only metallic oxide DPM microstructures have been studied.
-Here we reveal in the intermetallic DPM Mn$_5$Al$_8$ different chemical reactivity and surface interactions at domain boundaries depending on their H-H or T-T character.
-Variable surface electron-transfer reactivity suggests localized changes in electronic work functions due to an increase (H-H) or depletion (T-T) in the electronic density of states.
-This behavior is unintuitive in a metal where electrostatic de-polarizing fields should not account for fluctuations in carrier densities.
-These findings suggest that metallic DPMs may offer functionalizable domain boundary behavior and deserve increased attention.
-Metallic DPMs allow highly tunable chemistries that can undergo various thermomechanical processing and transformation protocols.
-Ultimately, this study marks a milestone in metal physics and uncovers novel intermetallic properties, propelling the discovery and design of advanced electronic materials and devices. }
+Here we reveal in the intermetallic DPM Mn$_5$Al$_8$ different surface interactions and electron transfer reactivity at domain boundaries depending on their H-H or T-T character.
+Variable surface reactivity suggests localized changes in electronic work functions due to an increase (H-H) or decrease (T-T) in the electronic density of states.
+These findings suggest that metallic DPMs may offer functionalizable domain boundaries and deserve increased attention given that they allow tunable chemistries and various thermomechanical processing or transformation protocols.
+Ultimately, this study proposes unconventional metal physics, propelling the discovery and design of advanced electronic materials and devices. }